 May 2, 1948

-New Copperton low line began operation.
+New Copperton Low Line began operation.
 The maximum grade for the new line was 1.35 percent while the maximum grade of the Bingham & Garfield was 2.5 percent.
 The lower gradient of the new line allowed longer trains and therefore more ore to be delivered to the mills.
 Seven 3,000 hp electric locomotives were purchased for service on the new Copperton line; enough to operate the low line trains and to provide locomotives for the car dumpers at the two mills.
 To allow the new locomotives to be used on the car dumpers, the dumper yards at Magna and Arthur were converted from 600 volts DC to 3,000 volts DC (the same as the Copperton low line) and the three 85-ton (numbers 737, 738, 740) and single 100-ton (number 600) were reassigned to the Bingham pit.
 Number 600 was renumbered to 765 upon reassignment. (notes from interview with Jay Richardson, March 1972, upon arrival of Chino no. 4).

 About midway along the Copperton Low Line, where today's 5400 South crossed the line, a passing siding was built to allow trains moving in opposite directions to pass each other.
-The siding was named 'Cyprus', named for D. C. Jackling's private car, itself named for the Mediterranean island where the Romans and Greeks first began mining copper in ancient times.
+The siding was named "Cyprus," for the Mediterranean island where the Romans and Greeks first began mining copper in ancient times.
 Jackling founded Utah Copper in 1903, and was president of Utah Copper until he retired in 1942, clearing the way for Kennecott's full takeover of the Bingham property.
 Jackling retired to the San Francisco Bay area, where he died in 1956.

 A new 1500 hp diesel-electric locomotive, road number 901, was purchased.
 (Baldwin Model DRS6-4-1500, Baldwin construction serial number 73474) The locomotive was built by Baldwin in March as a demonstrator and Kennecott "bought it on the spot" after seeing a demonstration of the unit on the Western Pacific at Tooele.
 (Dolzall, pp.86,87)